ritikarajdas24-eng/Retail-dashboard/README.md

-# Retail-Analytics-Dashboard
-# 🛍️ Retail Sales, Inventory & Customer Insights Dashboard

-An interactive Power BI dashboard designed to analyse retail business performance across sales, inventory, customers, products, and stores.
-The dashboard transforms transactional data into meaningful insights, enabling stakeholders to monitor KPIs, identify trends, and make informed business decisions.

----

-# 📌 Project Overview

-Retail businesses generate large volumes of data every day, making it difficult to track performance across different business functions.
-This dashboard consolidates sales, customer, inventory, product, and store data into a single interactive report, providing a comprehensive view of business performance.

----

-# 🛠️ Tech Stack

-The dashboard was built using the following tools and technologies:

-- **Power BI Desktop** – Interactive dashboard development and reporting.
-- **Power Query** – Data cleaning, transformation, and preparation.
-- **DAX (Data Analysis Expressions)** – Custom measures, KPIs, and time intelligence calculations.
-- **Data Modelling** – Star schema with fact and dimension tables for efficient analysis.
-- **Microsoft Excel** – Dataset creation and preprocessing.
-- **MySQL** – Data querying and validation.

----

-# 📂 Dataset

-The project uses a simulated retail dataset consisting of:

-- Sales Transactions
-- Inventory Records
-- Customer Information
-- Product Catalogue
-- Store Details
-- Calendar Table

----

-# ✨ Dashboard Highlights

-### **Business Problem**

-Retail organisations often struggle to monitor sales, inventory, customer behaviour, and store performance from multiple disconnected data sources.
-Without a centralised reporting system, identifying trends and making timely business decisions becomes challenging.

-### **Dashboard Goal**

-Build an interactive Business Intelligence solution that enables users to:

-- Monitor key business KPIs
-- Analyse customer purchasing behaviour
-- Track inventory performance
-- Compare store and regional performance
-- Identify top-performing products and categories

-### **Key Dashboard Pages**

-📊 **Sales Overview**
-- Sales, Profit & Quantity KPIs
-- Monthly Sales Trends
-- Category & Subcategory Analysis

-👥 **Customer Insights**
-- Customer Demographics
-- Loyalty Tier Distribution
-- Repeat Customers
-- Regional Customer Analysis

-📦 **Product & Category Analysis**
-- Brand Performance
-- Product Categories
-- Average Selling Price
-- Product Quantity Analysis

-🏪 **Store Performance**
-- Store-wise Sales
-- Regional Performance
-- Manager Performance
-- Geographic Sales Distribution

-📦 **Inventory & Stock**
-- Opening & Closing Stock
-- Stock Availability
-- Purchase Quantity
-- Stock-out Analysis

----

-# 📈 Business Impact

-The dashboard provides a unified view of retail operations, helping stakeholders:

-- Monitor business performance in real time
-- Identify high-performing products and stores
-- Optimise inventory levels
-- Understand customer purchasing patterns
-- Support data-driven business decisions

----
+# Retail Sales, Inventory & Customer Insights Dashboard

+A Power BI dashboard I built to track retail performance across sales, inventory, customers, products, and stores — pulling scattered transactional data into one report so stakeholders can actually see what's happening instead of digging through five separate spreadsheets.

+## Why this project

+Most retail teams have their sales numbers in one place, inventory in another, and customer data somewhere else entirely.
+That makes it slow to spot trends or catch problems early.
+I wanted to see if I could pull all of it into a single model and build something a store manager or ops lead could actually use day to day.

+## Tech stack

+- Power BI Desktop for the dashboard itself
+- Power Query for cleaning and shaping the raw data
+- DAX for the KPIs, custom measures, and time-based calculations
+- A star schema data model (fact and dimension tables)
+- Excel for building and prepping the source dataset
+- MySQL for querying and validating the data before it went into Power BI

+## Dataset

+Simulated retail data covering sales transactions, inventory records, customer information, a product catalogue, store details, and a calendar table.

+## What's in the dashboard

+**Sales Overview** — sales, profit, and quantity KPIs, monthly trends, category and subcategory breakdowns.

+**Customer Insights** — demographics, loyalty tier distribution, repeat customer rates, regional patterns.

+**Product & Category Analysis** — brand performance, category comparisons, average selling price, quantity sold.

+**Store Performance** — store-level and regional sales, manager performance, a geographic view of where sales are strongest.

+**Inventory & Stock** — opening and closing stock, availability, purchase quantities, and where stock-outs are happening.

+## What it's for

+The point was to build something that answers real questions fast: which stores and products are actually performing, where inventory is about to run out, what customers keep coming back, and how regions compare against each other — all from one place instead of piecing it together manually.
 # 📷 Dashboard Preview

 ## Sales Overview